lucassouzavieira/arangodb-php-odm/README.md

 $database = $connection->getDatabase();

-// With database object, we can retrive informations about it.
+// With a database object, we can retrieve information about it.
 $infoAboutCurrentDatabase = $database->getInfo();

-// Check if database has a collection if($database->hasCollection('my_collection_name')){
+// Check if the database has a collection if($database->hasCollection('my_collection_name')){
     echo "Collection exists!";
 } else {
-    echo "Collection doesn't exists";
+    echo "Collection doesn't exist";
 }

-// We can also create collections in database
+// We can also create collections in the database
 $collection = $database->createCollection('my_new_colletion');

 // Or retrieve existing collections
 $collection = $database->getCollection('my_existing_collection');

-// With Database class we can create and drop databases
+// With the Database class we can create and drop databases

-// Lists the databases on server
+// Lists the databases on the server
 $dbList = Database::list($connection);

 // You can create a new database using the existing connection